reetasingh/CKAD-Bookmarks/README.md

 import bookmarks file named kubernetes.io.html directly in chrome browser

 ```
-Bookmark is sorted alphabetically (so you dont have to spend time in fnding the right bookmark ) and the links take to exact code to copy.
+Bookmark is sorted alphabetically (so you dont have to spend time in finding the right bookmark ) and the links take to exact code to copy.